Too many young Muslims are going abroad to fight with ISIS – but we should talk about this without posturing or point-scoring.

 These simple facts demand not posturing and point-scoring either from prominent Muslims like Mehdi Hasan or from ‘neo-conservative’ commentators more critical of Islam.
 More fitting would be a sombre reflection by both Muslim and non-Muslim Brits that this figure is far too high and that it reflects that something has gone badly, perhaps fundamentally, wrong in many of Britain’s Sunni Muslim communities, as well as in wider society at large.
 If we are going to collectively resolve the problem of militancy, jointly recognising the true extent of this problem is a necessary first step.

 James Brandon is an Associate Fellow at the International Centre for the Study of Radicalisation and Political Violence (ICSR).
 He was formerly the Director of Research at Quilliam, the counter-extremism think tank.
 You can follow him on Twitter – @thejamesbrandonLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.